PhiliptheGinger/cap-predictor/docs/cli.md

 GDELT domain filters can be configured via the `NEWS_ALLOWED_DOMAINS` and `NEWS_BLOCKED_DOMAINS` environment variables (comma-separated lists).

+Some sites reject standard HTTP clients.
+Set `NEWS_USE_PLAYWRIGHT=1` to enable a browser-based fallback fetcher powered by Playwright.
+This requires the `playwright` package and a browser install (`playwright install`) and may consume significant resources.

 ## GitHub Repository Data

 Utilities that pull information from the GitHub API can optionally use a